ranaelhussein208/cs50x-projects/README.md

 - Sort
 - Volume

-This repository demonstrates my progress in learning core computer science concepts while preparing for graduate study in Computer Science.
+The purpose of this repository is to document my progress in building a strong computer science foundation while preparing for graduate study in Computer Science.